 Two of the most important “Cloud” services to know for your exam are Amazon CloudWatch and AWS CloudTrail.
 You may have already heard of these services before because they’re quite popular on AWS (for a good reason).
 They’re popular because they both perform a very important function.
 With “Watch” and “Trail” at the end of the name, can you guess what essential function it is that they perform?

 You got it, monitoring!

 When I hear “Watch” and “Trail” I think of tracking and hunting, which is exactly what CloudWatch and CloudTrail both do.
 They help you to “track” and “hunt down” key information about your cloud environment.
 CloudWatch and CloudTrail make this possible by monitoring events and resources.
-However, the type of monitoring that CloudWatch and CloudTrail differ from each other and understanding that difference will help you to perform well come test day!
+However, the type of monitoring that CloudWatch and CloudTrail offer differ from each other and understanding that difference will help you to perform well come test day!

 So, let’s get started, shall we?

 Amazon CloudWatch is used for monitoring performance.
 When you want to track certain metrics of an Amazon EC2 instance (or many EC2 instances) then you use CloudWatch.
 If you want to keep track of your Amazon DynamoDB performance, you use CloudWatch.
 Want to see how Amazon S3 is performing?
 Use CloudWatch.
 Do you have an application that uses Amazon API Gateway and AWS Lambda?
 Use CloudWatch to monitor and log its performance over time.
 “CloudWatch allows you to collect default metrics of over 70 services on AWS” (Amazon CloudWatch) making it an industry-leading monitoring tool for your cloud environment.